Frequently Asked Questions About the COVID-19 Vaccine

 A. Like any other vaccine, you don’t want to have a fever or obvious

-having and your immune system is already working to fight something off.
+illness because your immune system is already working to fight something

-You should defer your date until you’re feeling better.
+having from the vaccine.
+You should defer your date until you’re

 Q. If I get the COVID-19 vaccine and take a COVID-19 test, will it come